leticiaborchardt/TA-exercicio-auth/README.md

-# Exercício: Configuração Básica de Autenticação e Autorização
+# Exercise: Basic Authentication and Authorization Configuration

-**Objetivo**: Configurar autenticação básica usando o Spring Security com os seguintes endpoints:
+**Objective**: Configure basic authentication using Spring Security with the following endpoints:

 **/auth**
 - /login